We saw in earlier articles how different terms applied to the group of lands ruled by the Habsburgs. But what about the family members themselves?

 - Archduchess Sophie Friederike

 - Archduchess Marie Valerie

-A fair few stores and old signs in Vienna’s centre carry the moniker k. u. k. or similar along with the implication of some significant royal connection.
+A fair few stores and old signs in Vienna’s centre carry the moniker k. u. k. or k. k. along with the implication of some significant royal connection.
+But what does it stand for?
 Here’s the explanation.